Kotlin Multiplatform Help

 1. Set up your development environment

-2. Add the SwiftPM dependencies to your KMP module
+2. Add and use the SwiftPM dependencies in your KMP module

 kotlin { iosArm64() iosSimulatorArm64() iosX64() swiftPMDependencies { // Import FirebaseAnalytics into your Kotlin code swiftPackage( url = url("https://github.com/firebase/firebase-ios-sdk.git"), version = from("12.5.0"), products = listOf(product("FirebaseAnalytics")), ) // swift-protobuf is a transitive Firebase dependency, // so you only need to include it // if you want to use a specific version swiftPackage( url = url("https://github.com/apple/swift-protobuf.git"), version = exact("1.32.0"), products = listOf(), ) } }